stavrostzagadouris/stavrossolutions/src/routes/articles/codex-with-lmstudio.md

 Have fun.

 ## 8. Secret point 8
 Note.. in my personal use, I'm finding Cline extension in VScode to work a billion times better than Codex.
+However that could be because I only use local models with agents because of the $$$.
-Maybe codex is good when hooked up to expensive models, but not when hooked up to gpt-oss-20b, qwen-coder-30b, or even gpt-oss-120b.
+Maybe codex is good when hooked up to expensive models, but not when hooked up to gpt-oss-20b, qwen-coder-30b or other models I can fit in my 32GB VRAM.

 Cline how-to incoming soon TM.